Shih Tzu

 Finding a Shih Tzu to Adopt

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+At 9-16 lbs and 10-18 yrs of typical lifespan, the Shih Tzu brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 Living with a Shih Tzu means adapting to a low-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Health Predisposition Summary: Shih Tzus show higher-than-average incidence of brachycephalic syndrome, dental disease, eye problems based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.